SuperagenticAI/turboagents/ROADMAP.md

-# turboagents -- Implementation Plan
+# turboagents -- Roadmap

+This document is a public roadmap, not a statement that every item below is already implemented.
+For the current implementation state, see `docs/status.md`.

 **By Superagentic AI**
 **Date:** March 25, 2026